jtheisen/sqlizer/readme.md

     SELECT { x: x1, y: { nested: n1 } } FROM ...

+There is more that is considered in this readme and not yet implemented, but all that should be straight-forward: I don't expect any more surprises.
-Everything missing should be straight-forwared though.
-I don't expect any more surprises, although I do expect it to be *a lot* of work to be actually something usable.
+However, I do expect it to be *a lot* of work to be a usable ORM.

 Since I don't see myself using JavaScript/TypeScript for database access right away, this is the point where my curiosity